East Asian Collection

 The East Asian Collection, which was developed from "the Gardner Collection," is located in the third floor of the Rockefeller Library.
 The library began building a major Chinese resource in 1961 when the noted Harvard Sinologist, Charles Sidney Gardner donated to Brown University approximately 30,000 volumes, the majority in Chinese.
 The Gardner collection, as it was first known, has grown from that nucleus.
 In 1965, a Federal grant led to the formal establishment of the East Asia Language and Area Center, which has since become the East Asian Studies Department.
 Library acquisitions for the Chinese collection supplemented the Gardner Collection, and in 1980, a grant from the Japan Foundation funded the beginnings of the Japanese Collection.
 A Korean Collection, built through special donations and a memorial fund, has since been added.
 With the introduction of Japanese and Korean holdings into the Gardner Collection in the early 1980s, the collection was renamed the East Asian Collection.

-As of June 30, 2013, the Collection holds 132,810 volumes in Chinese, 23,927 volumes in Japanese, and 6,593 volumes in Korean, in addition to a good amount of print serials, electronic resources and other formats.
-The total C-J-K book holdings are 163,330 volumes in East Asian languages.
+As of June 30, 2014, the Collection holds totally 183,031 volumes of East Asian language books, including 151,611 volumes in Chinese, 24,743 volumes in Japanese, and 6, 677 volumes in Korean, in addition to a good amount of print serials, audio-video materials, electronic resources and other formats.
 Besides, there are also a good number of Western language materials on East Asian studies.
 It has been one the most distinguished mid-sized East Asian collections in North America.

 The original Gardner gift was especially rich in works on Chinese history and literature, especially Qing dynasty history which was Professor Gardner's specialty.
 Most of the works from his library were published in the 1880s, with some dating as early as the beginning eighteenth century and others as late as the 1930s.
 The holdings of East Asian Collection cover the areas of language, literature, history, philosophy, religion, art, archaeology, and social sciences.
 For more information on the collection, see Collection Development Policy on East Asian Studies.
 See also: Article on the East Asian Collection in the Fall, 2001, issue of Bibliofile.